 The College of Education, Health and Human Performance provides new students with numerous opportunities to make early connections to their major field of interest prior to the start of the first semester.
 To gain knowledge of the complex path to becoming a teacher educator, ALL PRE-ELEMENTARY AND PRE-SECONDARY TEACHER EDUCATION CANDIDATES ARE STRONGLY ENCOURAGED TO:

 *Note: Secondary Education majors have two academic colleges that relate to their major.
 For example, art education majors have an academic home in the Department of Architecture, Art and Design and the College of Education, Health and Human Performance.
-In order to keep informed on issues related to becoming a certified teacher educator, Pre-Secondary Education majors should attend the above events hosted by the College of Education, Health and Human Perfomance NOT their specialization area.
+In order to keep informed on issues related to becoming a certified teacher educator, Pre-Secondary Education majors should attend the above events hosted by the College of Education, Health and Human Performance NOT their specialization area.

 The pre-admission process into Teacher Education begins with the completion of a Declaration of Intent form.
 This form is distributed to students in the EDUC 2200: Introduction to Education class.
 The Declaration of Intent form provides students with a list of requirements into Teacher Education and starts the admissions process with the creation of a student file in the Teacher Certification Office.